Frias Family Winery

 Mexican-American owned Winery in pursuit of the ultimate wine

-In late 1977, Manuel Frias was able to trade three existing homes in San Francisco for 100 acres of hillside land that mostly fell into the prestigious Spring Mountain District appellation.
-He visited the property often and also started taking classes on viticulture at the Napa Valley College.
+In late 1977, Manuel Frias was finally able to secure 100 acres of hillside land that mostly fell into the prestigious Spring Mountain District appellation.
+He visited the property often and started taking classes on viticulture and enology at the Napa Valley College.
 In 1985, as a hobbyist, he planted a small 5 acre vineyard on the property and created, just for fun, the unofficial first vintage in 1988.

 Map of the area